jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

 This project is called PupilFirst.
-It is a learning management solution - create courses, teach students, and manage their progress.
+It is a learning management solution - you can create courses, teach students, and manage their progress.

 The entire front-end is written in Reason and compiled with BuckleScript.
-It extensively uses GraphQL for data fetching, and is built with Rails on the back-end.

 :::